intLyc/MTO-Platform/README.md

 ### Add your own algorithm

-- Inherit the **Base/Algorithm** class from the Algorithms folder to implement a new algorithm class and put it in the Algorithms folder or its subfolders
+- Inherit the **Algorithms/Algorithm.m** class from the Algorithms folder to implement a new algorithm class and put it in the Algorithms folder or its subfolders
 - Implement the inherited virtual functions according to the annotations of each virtual function in the Algorithm class.
+- Add label to the second line. <Single/Multi/Many> <None/Competitive/Constrained>
 - *Refer to the MFEA algorithm implementation*

 ### Add your own problem

-- Inherit the **Base/Problem** class from the Problem folder to implement a new problem class and put it in the Problem folder or its subfolders
+- Inherit the **Problems/Problem.m** class from the Problem folder to implement a new problem class and put it in the Problem folder or its subfolders
 - Implement the inherited virtual functions according to the annotations of each virtual function in the Problem class.
+- Add label to the second line. <Single/Multi/Many> <None/Competitive/Constrained>
-- *Refer to the CEC2017_MTSO problem implementation*
+- *Refer to the CEC17_MTSO problem implementation*

 ### Use App Designer to modify the GUI interface

 - Open the **GUI/MTO_Platform.mlapp** project file with App Designer in matlab and modify the GUI interface.
-- Export to MTO.m file after modification
+- Export to MTO_GUI.m file after modification

 ## Module